2 killed, 10 wounded in shootings near New Orleans parade route

 Police Superintendent Anne Kirkpatrick said detectives didn't immediately know if the incidents were related.

+Thousands had gathered for the annual outing of the Nine Times Social Aid & Pleasure Club in the 9th Ward, organizer Oscar Brown told NOLA.com.

-"It is a wonderful event, and we want to keep it a wonderful event," Kirkpatrick told NOLA.com.
+“It is a wonderful event, and we want to keep it a wonderful event,” Kirkpatrick said.

 It was the second major shooting in the South since gunfire marred a homecoming weekend at Tuskegee University in Alabama on Nov.
 10, leaving one person dead and injuring 16 others, a dozen of them by gunfire, authorities said.